eNutritionFacts

 Sources and Methodology

 This article uses U.S. Food and Drug Administration Nutrition Facts label guidance to explain serving size, nutrient lines, Daily Value, and Percent Daily Value as label-comparison concepts.
+It also connects the comparison workflow to How to Read Nutrition Facts Labels and the Nutrition Lookup tool when a reader needs a source-backed food record instead of only a packaged label.

 For more detail about how eNutritionFacts handles source-backed nutrition explanations, see our Nutrition Data Methodology and Expert Review Policy.